H1B Amendment 50 Mile Rule – Do Salary Increase, Promotion Require Filing?

 If the second amendment was filed after the i94 expiry, then the pending first amendment will become a bridge petition and will affect the second one.

-There is no H1B amendment 50-mile rule that exists.
+There is no H1B amendment 50-mile rule defined by USCIS.

 You may not be able to use the existing H1B LCA for filing amendment as the job position has material changes and requires a new prevailing wage determination at the new work location.